#1 A superpower that defeats the entire purpose

 The show rarely allows you to see much of the puzzle, if it even shows you it at all.
 It might be in view for a few frames before the frantic editing cuts to the characters solving it.
-Some puzzles are even just nonsense, like the first one is a maze with no exit, but surprise, there is a secret switch not visible on the actual map.
-Some puzzles can just be massive structures where you have no reasonable way to even guess a solution, some are lame puzzles everybody knows like matchsticks, mazes, the thing where you slide cars around.
+Some puzzles are even just nonsense.
+Like the first puzzle is a maze with no exit, but surprise!, there is a secret switch not visible on the actual map.
+Some puzzles can just be massive structures where you have no reasonable way to even guess a solution, some are lame puzzles everybody knows like matchsticks, mazes or the thing where you slide cars around.
 Heck, some aren’t even actual puzzles, with one episode just being needlessly complicated Bomberman.

-I’ll admit the show can be smart and the few times where it does have a puzzle you can reasonably solve yourself can be fun for those willing to pause the show on a frame where it’s in good view.
+I’ll admit the show can be smart.
+The few times where it does have a puzzle that you can reasonably solve yourself can be fun for those willing to pause the show on a frame where it’s in good view.
 These are, however, the exceptions rather than the norm.

 #4 B-grade animation

 Phi Brain is an anime original and, going by its profile, you’d expect some high quality.
 I mean, it’s a show that got 3 whole seasons and was animated by Studio Sunrise, the Gundam lads.
 It was even directed by Junichi Saito, the industry veteran that brought us Sailor Moon, Aria, Ojamajo Doremi.
 So… where did it go wrong?